rust-lang/reference/src/linkage.md

   the compiler will never attempt to link to `staticlib` outputs.
 The purpose of this output type is to create a static library containing all of the local crate's code along with all upstream dependencies.
-This output type will create an `*.a` archive on Linux, macOS and Windows (MinGW), and a `*.lib` file on Windows (MSVC).
+This output type will create `*.a` files on Linux, macOS and Windows (MinGW), and `*.lib` files on Windows (MSVC).
 This format is recommended for use in situations such as linking Rust code into an existing non-Rust application because it will not have dynamic dependencies on other Rust code.

 * `--crate-type=cdylib`, `#[crate_type = "cdylib"]` - A dynamic system